saranshmalhotra/UPCLEAN/README.md

-Here's a detailed and professional `README.md` for your `UPCLEAN` project.
-This `README` will help users understand what the script does, how to install and use it, and provide details on the functionality it offers.
-I've also included a section for future development and contributions.

----

 # UPCLEAN

 **UPCLEAN** is a macOS system cleanup and performance optimization script.
 It automates the process of cleaning caches, freeing up memory, updating system software, and keeping installed applications up-to-date via Homebrew, pip, npm, and more.
 This script is designed to ensure your macOS environment runs smoothly with minimal manual intervention.